 An applicant for admission normally has an undergraduate major in philosophy, but programs may be arranged for promising students who do not.
 At least three letters of recommendation from the student's undergraduate teachers should be sent to the chair, graduate admissions, of the school.
-All applicants are required Ethics, Law and Value Theory: PHIL 140, PHIL 141, PHIL 155, PHIL 330, PHIL 335, PHIL 337, PHIL 338, PHIL 340, PHIL 345, PHIL 347, PHIL 430, PHIL 434, PHIL 437, PHIL 440, PHIL 442, PHIL 443, PHIL 445, PHIL 446.
+All applicants are required to take the verbal and quantitative General Tests of the Graduate Record Examinations.